-When seeking a nursing home for your loved one, there are a few signs you should look for that can indicate its quality and ability to provide your loved one with the care they need.
+When seeking assisted or independent care for your loved one in or around Chicago, there are a few signs you should look for that can indicate its quality and ability to provide your loved one with the care they need.
 As you’re visiting nursing homes, keep an eye out for the following:

 - Meals Provided.
 The meals should be fresh and nutritious.
 You can seek the food options available to residents to see if they’re up to standard.
 If you find that the meals don’t look fresh or it’s something that you wouldn’t want to eat, then it’s likely that the residents there aren’t getting fresh and appetizing meals.

 - Staff on Hand.
 You may want to take note of how many staff members you see.
-If you’re struggling to find one, this may mean the home is understaffed and they will not be able to give your loved one the care they deserve.
-Common areas should have supervision and you should expect to pass by various staff members as you walk around the facility.
+If you’re struggling to find one, this may mean the home is understaffed, and they will not be able to give your loved one the care they deserve.
+Common areas should have supervision, and you should expect to pass by various staff members as you walk around the facility.
 You may also want to pay attention to the tone they use when speaking with residents.
-It’s important that staff are kind and respectful in their interactions.
-Harsh tones or yelling may indicate verbal abuse or staff members that lose their tempers easily.
+Staff must be kind and respectful in their interactions.
+Harsh tones or yelling may indicate verbal abuse or staff members that lose their tempers quickly.

 - Security.
 Do doors that lead outside have locks?
 Is there a secure sign-in system that tracks who leaves and enters the facility?
-Having these measures in place reduces the risk of your loved one leaving the facility and endangering their health.
+Having these measures in place reduces your loved one’s risk of leaving the facility and endangering their health.

-You may also want to consider asking questions to various people in the home to get a better idea of what it’s like.
+You may also want to consider asking various people in the home to get a better idea of what it’s like.
 If other families are visiting, you should speak with them as well.
 Ask them if they’re happy with the treatment their loved one is getting and how the facility has made it feel like home.
-Testimonials from others who are going through the similar experience of having a loved one in a nursing home will give you more information on what that home is like and you may also learn more about how the home can benefit your loved one.
+Testimonials from others going through a similar experience of having a loved one in a nursing home will give you more information on what that home is like.
+You may also learn more about how the home can benefit your loved one.

 Always follow your gut.
-If you’re looking at a nursing home and cannot quite pinpoint what’s making you hesitant, but something about the place is giving you reason to pause, then continue your search.
-You don’t want to have any lasting questions if your loved one moves to a nursing home and you’re unsure about the quality of care they’ll receive.
+If you’re looking at a facility and cannot quite pinpoint what’s making you hesitant, but something about the place is giving you a reason to pause, then continue your search.
+You don’t want to have any lasting questions if your loved one moves to a nursing home, and you’re unsure about the quality of care they’ll receive.

-If your loved one is already in a nursing home and you’re thinking abuse or neglect may be occurring, there are some other ways to find out more about the home.
+If your loved one is already in an elder care facility and you think abuse or neglect may be occurring, there are some other ways to find out more about the home.
 We’ve discussed the signs and symptoms of the types of abuse and neglect.
-If you notice injuries, a change in demeanor, or if your loved one constantly gets sick, then they may be in an abusive environment.
+If you notice injuries, a change in demeanor, or if your loved one continually gets sick, they may be in an abusive environment.
 As you visit your loved one, you may notice a decline in their personal hygiene.
 If they’re in old, soiled clothes or bedsheets, or if it’s obvious they haven’t bathed or had their teeth brushed, then they may be neglected.

 Should an incident happen involving your loved one at a nursing home, you should be contacted.
 If you visit your loved one and find injuries or that they’re in a neglected state, asking about what’s happening should yield direct answers.
-If staff cannot seem to give you a straight answer about your loved one’s condition, then this is cause for concern.
+If staff cannot give you a straight answer about your loved one’s condition, this is cause for concern.
 You should be able to have conversations with staff without getting brushed off or vague answers.
-Other indications of abuse or neglect would be staff not allowing you to be alone with your loved one.
-Their presence could prevent you from being able to ask if something is wrong and can also intimidate your loved one from communicating any issues with you.
+Other indications of nursing home abuse or neglect would be staff not allowing you to be alone with your loved one.
+Their presence could prevent you from asking if something is wrong and can also intimidate your loved one from communicating any issues with you.
 Nursing homes that prevent visitation without giving a reason are also cause for alarm.

-When you believe something has happened to your loved one, it’s important to take action immediately.
-There are many resources that look out for the wellbeing of elders in Illinois.
+When you believe something has happened to your loved one, it’s vital to take action immediately—many resources lookout for the well-being of elders in Chicago.

 Once your loved one is safe, then you can start beginning the search for legal representation.
-Holding a nursing home accountable for their actions can be difficult, so it’s important to have a reputable and experienced nursing home abuse attorney at your side.
-The attorneys at Thomas Law Offices are ready to represent your loved one and fight for their rights.
+Holding a nursing home accountable for their actions can be difficult, so it’s essential to have a reputable and experienced elder abuse lawyer at your side.
+The attorneys at our law firm are ready to represent your loved one and fight for their rights.

 How to Find a Nursing Home Abuse Lawyer

 When you’re looking for an elder abuse lawyer, there are several things to keep in mind.
-You want to work with a lawyer who’s going to represent your loved one’s best interests and who will fight for their rights.
+You want to work with a legal representative who will represent your loved one’s best interests and who will fight for their rights.

-One major aspect of your representation is they should have experience in the field of personal injury.
-Some personal injury lawyers may not have handled elder abuse cases in the past and aren’t aware of how they work.
-These cases can get complex, especially if multiple parties are involved.
-The home may be liable, but there’s also a possibility a doctor or specialist may have been treating your loved one but they weren’t with the nursing home.
+One significant aspect of your representation is they should have experience in the field of personal injury.
+Some personal injury attorneys may not have handled elder abuse claims in the past and aren’t aware of how they work.
+These cases can get complicated, especially if multiple parties are involved.
+The home may be liable, but there’s also a possibility a doctor or specialist may have been treating your loved one, but they weren’t with the nursing home.
 In this case, this could change who is responsible for your loved one’s injuries or indicate that more than one party is at fault.

-If your lawyer is late to a meeting, doesn’t respond to emails or calls, or tries to conduct other business during a meeting with you, then this could indicate their lack of efficient communication skills and disorganization.
-You need to be able to trust that your attorney will keep you informed, answer your questions, and also keep everything about your loved one’s case organized and filed properly.
-Losing documents could possibly put your loved one’s case in jeopardy.
+Suppose your attorney is late to a meeting, doesn’t respond to emails or calls, or tries to conduct other business during a meeting with you.
+In that case, this could indicate their lack of efficient communication skills and disorganization.
+You need to trust that your attorney will keep you informed, answer your questions, and keep everything about your loved one’s lawsuit organized and appropriately filed.
+Losing documents could put your loved one’s claim in jeopardy.

 Seniors who have been abused may need to spend time in the hospital to recover from their injuries.
-If their care will continue into the future, you may be looking at significant medical expenses.
+If their care continues, you may be looking at significant medical expenses.
 We’ll assess medical records and treatment plans to make sure your loved one will be able to afford the care they need and pay off past hospital bills.